 - Add milk and chicken stock to the skillet; bring to boil.
 Then add uncooked pasta and mix to combine.
 Cover, reduce heat to medium, and cook for 12 minutes, stirring occasionally, or until the pasta is tender.

 - Once the pasta is tender, add cream, parmesan, and cream cheese, if using, and mix.
 Simmer, occasionally stirring, for about 2 minutes, until sauce is thickened.
-Add parsley and mix to combine.
+Add parsley, if using, and mix to combine.

 - Add the cooked chicken and mushrooms to the skillet; mix to combine.
 Sprinkle the mozzarella cheese over the pasta.
-Bake, uncovered until the cheese is melted and golden brown and the sauce bubbles, about 20 minutes.
+Cover loosely with foil.
+Bake 15 minutes.
+Remove foil, bake further 10 to 15 minutes until cheese is golden.
+Serve.

 Nutrition